Direct Deposit vs. Paper Check

 Set Up Direct Deposit For Your Tax Refund

 When you file your taxes, select Direct Deposit as your refund method.
-You'll need to enter your Flare Account number and routing number to complete the process.
+You'll need to enter your account number and routing number of your Flare Account to complete the process.
 Or, tell your tax preparer you want direct deposit.
 You can even use direct deposit if you file your tax returns by paper.

-Here's how to access your Flare Account number and routing number:
+Here's how to access your account number and routing number of your Flare Account:

 Log in to your Online Account Center with your username and password.